flowx-ai/docs-flowx/docs/building-blocks/ui-designer/ui-component-types/form-elements/datepicker-form-field.md

-# DatePicker
+# Datepicker

 ![](../../img/datepicker_form_field.png)

 The datepicker (Calendar Picker) is a lightweight component that allows end users to enter or select a date value.

 :::info
-The default Date Picker value is `DD.MM.YYYY`.
+The default datepicker value is `DD.MM.YYYY`.
 :::

 ## Configuring the datepicker element